ahmadawais/Emoji-Log/readme.md

 - `🤖 TEST:` Emoji meaning: A "robot emoji" — which says some test were run successfully.
 - `‼️ BREAKING:` Emoji meaning: A "bangbang emoji" — which attracts attention to a breaking change.

+##### VSCode Extension

+If you use VSCode, then I have built an extension [Emoji-Log for VSCode](https://marketplace.visualstudio.com/items?itemName=ahmadawais.emoji-log-vscode).
+This can help you write git commit messages quickly.

+##### Bash/Zsh Workflow

 For quick prototyping, I have made the following functions that you can add to your `.bashrc`/`.zshrc` files and use Emoji-Log quickly.

 ```sh